FrenkieWang/Rest_Countries_API/README.md

 4) Open integrated terminal of frontend

-5) then type "npm install"
+5) then type "npm install --force"

 6) then type "npm start"